wadmiraal/wadmiraal.net/jekyll-src/_drafts/book-review-deep-work.markdown

 ## This is just the tip of the iceberg

 There's so much valuable information in this book that it's impossible to summarize all of it here.
 And it's pretty dense and deep, so, in order to get the most out of it, I suggest you don't just read it like a novel.
 Instead, find some quiet time, go over the ideas in sequence, and don't hesitate to pause and think.
-I used some markers and a pen to make notes, to think about how some things apply to my daily life, and what strategies I could use to make it better.
+I used some markers, and pen and paper to make notes, to think about how some things apply to my daily life, and what strategies I could use to make it better.

 For example, the next thing I'd like to implement is Cal Newport's strategies to mitigate the [Zeigarnik effect](https://en.wikipedia.org/wiki/Zeigarnik_effect) (I had never heard of it either).
 It takes time and practice.
 But even implementing the most simple ideas of this book will already get you a long way.